JuliaLes/sib-parttime/README.md

 # sib-parttime
-Repository for lab work for SI Ruby part-time
+Repository for Lab Work for SI Ruby Part-time Course